 The monument does not threaten public access and it maintains local uses such as hunting, fishing, gathering, and other existing rights.
 Tourism associated with national monuments has been shown to boost local economies.
 The comments submitted by local residents show support for Bears Ears by a ratio of 9 to 1.
 In a recent survey, 64% of Utah residents support Bears Ears National Monument as-is.
 The surrounding tribes all support this.
 So the tribes have spoken: KEEP IT.
 Local residents have spoken: KEEP IT.
 Utah residents have spoken: KEEP IT.

-If you would like to learn more about the threat to the Bears Ears National Monument, please visit our website.
+Learn more about the threat to the Bears Ears National Monument.

 More blog posts